cognitedata/python-extractor-example/weather-extractor/README.md

 ## Running locally

-First, you will ned the Cognite Extracor Utilities installed.
-They are available as `cognite-extractor-utils` from PyPI.
-To install them globally, run
+First, you will need `poetry` installed.
+You should then be able to run

 ```
-pip install [--user] cognite-extractor-utils
+poetry run weather_extractor <config file>
 ```

-from the command line (include the `--user` flag to install for active user only, which is sometimes preferable).
+from the command line.

 To run the extractor with the provided example config, start by setting the following environment variables: